flipkart-incubator/ContentSheet/README.md

 ## License

-FKWidgetSheet is available under the MIT license.
+ContentSheet is available under the MIT license.
 See the LICENSE file for more info.